raybetter/varanus/NOTES.md

     - the `gopkg.in/yaml.v3` library provides YAML parsing for the config
   - decided against using `github.com/creasty/defaults` setting defaults (e.g. port defaults) -- requiring explicit config for everything is probably better anyway.

+Sealed secrets
+  - memguard
+    - looked at [memguard](https://github.com/awnumar/memguard), which provides sealed enclaves and locked buffers (locked memory pages)
+    - The problem is that once you parse the locked buffer to an object, like rsa.PrivateKey, then the parse object is not protected.
+    - For now, decide to trust the process with the private key loaded from the file

 References:

 - crypto